 The system is designed in such a way that the best bloggers get the most attention.
 They command the respect and trust and admiration of everyone.

-But, ask yourself, would you invest your time watching a 2 hour movie made by someone who’s just now learning how to use a video camera?
+But, ask yourself, would you invest your time watching a 2-hour movie made by someone who’s just now learning how to use a video camera?
 Probably not.

-Most readers don’t want to invest by subscribing to a blog that has no audience.
+Here’s the thing: most readers don’t want to invest by subscribing to a blog that has no audience.
 There’s no proof that they are good.
 And I’m not talking about the quality of your content, but about the social proof that others are enjoying your content.

 No one respects you if you’re at the bottom of the food chain.
 That’s why you need to work twice as hard when you’re just starting out, and you’ve got to trust the system; you will be rewarded after you pay your dues.